Higher Gauging and Non-invertible Condensation Defects: Gauging 1-form symmetries on surfaces in 2+1d

 We can recast the above Euclidean discussion into the action of the condensation surface operator on the Hilbert space.
 Let the space be a closed 2-manifold $\Sigma$ and ${\cal H}(\Sigma)$ be the associated Hilbert space.
 For simplicity, we assume the underlying QFT is a conformal field theory, so there is a map between local operators and states on $S^2$.
 The fact that the condensation surface acts trivially on the local operators implies that it is a trivial operator on ${\cal H}(S^2)$.
 However, it can still act nontrivially on other Hilbert spaces.
 In particular, the action of the condensation surface on the Hilbert space ${\cal H}(T^2)$ captures its action on line defects.

 Let us compare the action of a 1-form symmetry line on a charged line with that of the condensation surface (see Figure \ref{fig: surface vs line action}).
 In the former case, the 1-form symmetry action does not change the type of the charged line, but only gives an overall phase \cite{Gaiotto:2014kfa}.
 In the latter case, the action generally maps one line to a different type of line, or a sum of multiple types of lines with non-negative integer coefficients.
-We will determine the explicit action of the condensation surface on the lines in Section \ref{sec:1gaugeable}.
 There are examples of condensation surfaces that do not act on any lines, and therefore is considered trivial.
 We will discuss such examples in Section \ref{sec:morita}.